coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 <br>
 ### Logs

-Logs will help you walk through your workflow.
+Logs will help you walk-through your workflow.
 With various logging levels and all possible errors captured Flint's logging will surely help you learn the workflow and debug application error if any.
-Its a good practice to start logs before running any flintbit.
+It is a good practice to start logs before running any flintbit.

 ![tod-logs](tod-logs.png)